markeganfuller/opcoffox/README.md

 useful where there's a requirement for connecting to multiple VPNs but one of the VPNs replaces the default route.

-THe base configuration expects a user/pass pin/rsa auth setup but can easily be modified as required.
+The base configuration expects a user/pass pin/rsa auth setup but can easily be modified as required.

 ## Usage